-Mileage Requirements
+■ Mileage Requirements

 Most of the improvements in automobile efficiency have been the result of mandates by the Federal Government such as CAFE standards.
 First enacted by Congress in 1965, the purpose of Corporate Average Fuel Economy (CAFE) standards is to reduce energy consumption by increasing the fuel economy of cars and light trucks.
 The National Highway Traffic Safety Administration (NHTSA) sets fuel economy standards for cars and light trucks sold in the U.S., while the U.S. Environmental Protection Agency (EPA) calculates the average fuel economy for each manufacturer.
-Today, new passenger cars are required to achieve a combined city and highway mileage of over 40 miles per gallon (mpg).